MustafaWaheed91/Deep-Learning-on-MNIST-Data---Comparing-Different-NN-Architechures-/README.md

 Execute each of the python scripts to see the Model in action and compare Accuracy at the end.

-Please feel free to reachout to me with any questions or comments:
+Please feel free to reachout to me with any questions or comments